USGS-WiM/NavigationServices/Docs/Navigation/NavigationResource.md

 ### Navigation Resource
-Returns the selected Navigation resource and any configureation options required to execute the route method.
+Returns the selected Navigation resource and any configuration options required to execute the route method.

-There are 6 different configureation objects required for various resources.
+There are 6 different configuration objects required for various resources.
 Each of which follow the following structure:
 ```
 {
 	"id":1,